EURO CRIME

 • Thompson, Brian Bella Wallis's blog (lead character in author's latest series).

-• Thomson, Lesley author of Seven Miles from Sydney and A Kind of Vanishing.
+• Thomson, Lesley author of A Kind of Vanishing and the Detective Daughter's series.

 • Tickler, Peter author of 'Blood on the Cowley Road'.